notkobalt/group-project/README.md

 - REST API used for searching game titles for a wide database of games to review
 - User accounts that display their reviews
 - Easy way to filter games based on genre

+# Progress 6/1
+- A search system has been created using the API, along with a random game reccomendation function
+- Front page, navbar, login page have finished CSS
+- Website is deployed and accessable
+- Rating system and the link from search result to review page is in development
+- Login system is complete, user pages are in development

 # Mini Lab 4/2
 Kira: https://github.com/notkobalt/group-project/commit/d50d806232d38a7a5c0c0c60df651c50d49b3769<br>